 So the more time you spent on dodging and burning, the better results you can get.
 So make sure to take your time doing this so that you get the best results.

-the issue that I started to see is that it’s starting to look flat and unrealistic, and if this happens to you, you can fix it with another curves adjustment layer, but this time this adjustment layer is going to be an overall dodging and burning, to darken the area under the eyes and bring back it’s shape, So this time you are going to darken the image instead, invert my layer mask.
+the issue that I started to see is that it’s beginning to look flat and unrealistic, and if this happens to you, you can fix it with another curves adjustment layer, but this time this adjustment layer is going to be an overall dodging and burning, to darken the area under the eyes and bring back it’s shape, So this time you are going to darken the image instead, invert my layer mask.
 And paint with a bigger brush size.

 4 – Restore texture under the eyes with the high pass filter

-So that’s it for dodging and burning, the last thing I want to do now is bring back some of the texture that we lost underneath the eye, and we can do that by copying some texture from another area of the skin
+So that’s it for dodging and burning, the last thing I want to do now is to bring back some of the texture that we lost underneath the eye, and we can do that by copying some texture from another area of the skin

 So let’s create another stamp visible at the top, then click on